piranha/nomad/README.rst

 - There are no downgrades - nobody ever tests them, and they are rarely necessary.
 Just write an upgrade if you need to cancel something.
-- You can write migration in whatever language you want, nomad only helps you track applied migrations and dependencies.
+- You can write migration in whatever language you want, Nomad only helps you track applied migrations and dependencies.
 - ``.sql`` is treated differently and executed against database, configured in ``nomad.ini``.